chef-boneyard/chef-web-docs-2016/includes_chef/includes_chef_why_origins.rst

 "Yes, just like Chef."

 Sometimes we felt like we were explaining "Why Opscode?" more than we wanted to.
-And then Opscode itself turned out to be a weak brand:
+And then Opscode itself turned out to be a weak brand, easily confused and often misspelled:

 .. image:: ../../images/includes_chef_why_origins.png